zhangyiqing1001/SharePoint-Document-Viewer/README.md

 Required Permissions
 --------------------

-Users who install, configure, and manage the PCC for SharePoint product will need different permissions to perform various actions.
+Users who install, configure, manage, and use the PCC for SharePoint product will need different permissions to perform various actions.

+### Installing with PowerShell

 Installation of PCC for SharePoint using PowerShell requires the following:

 -   User is a farm administrator
 -   User is an administrator on the local machine

+### Removing System Account Limitations

+If the upper right of the window shows that the current user is "System Account", it is because the current "Account operates as System".

+SharePoint does not support Preview or View in Browser as the System Account.
+This applies to both Office Web Apps and PCC WOPI Client.

+To remove this setting from an account:

+1. In Central Administration, go to Security > Specify web application user policy

+2. Select the account and "Edit Permissions of Selected Users"

+3. Uncheck "Account operates as System"

 Setting up PCC WOPI Client
 ==========================